pramit-dash/lisk/README.md

 To use the standalone 3D Visualization, download the [Vizard](docs/source/Vizard/VizardDownload.rst).
 This is in development, but does provide a 3D view of many of the simulation states.

-### Who do I talk to?

-Questions and answers are fielded in the project's [Github Discussions](https://github.com/AVSLab/basilisk/discussions).